makerdao/staxx/README.md

 **Example:** Testchain Vulcanize DB Stack Service

-**Note:** If you are using `docker-compose` for starting QA Dashboard from https://github.com/makerdao/staxx, you will have to put the 3 above files from stack_config into the `/tmp/stacks/vdb` folder on your local machine before starting the local environment.The following three files will be:
+**Note:** If you are using `docker-compose` for starting QA Dashboard from https://github.com/makerdao/staxx, you will have to put the 3 above files from stack_config into the `/tmp/stacks/vdb` folder on your local machine before starting the local instance.The following three files will be:

 1. Docker-compose.yml
 2. Icon.png